gunahn/ML4Mindfulness_Autism/README.md

 # ML4Mindfulness_Autism

-# AI Prediction of Individual Treatment Response to Smartphone Mindfulness in Autistic Adults
+# LLM Few-Shot Learning for Predicting Individual Treatment Response to Smartphone Mindfulness in Autistic Adults
 **Predicting responders vs. non-responders to a smartphone-based mindfulness intervention from baseline questionnaires — comparing six machine learning models with GPT-4o few-shot learning.**

 This repository accompanies the manuscript: